derekmeduri/homeworkone/README.md

 # homeworkone

-this is the homework for week
+this is the homework for week one.